Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City is committed to minimizing the impact on our customers throughout the retrofit and is currently working with our neighbouring communities with aquatic facilities to create solutions.
 Visit this page for updated information as it becomes available.
 In addition, we will also be extending the outdoor pool season.

 Council originally explored the option of building a new wellness centre (including a new aquatic facility) prior to moving forward with the upgrades at the MRLC.
-The condition of the MRLC has continued to deteriorate and upgrades to the current aquatic facility have since become a priority for Council based on staff recommendations to proceed with a retrofit as soon as possible.
-A consultation plan is underway to engage the community to learn what a new aquatic facility may look like.
-To learn more about this, sign up for our Notify Me service.
+However, the condition of the MRLC requires that upgrades to the current aquatic facility be a priority.

 Customers with memberships will be able to place their passes on hold during the pool closure, or can withdraw their membership and receive a refund.